 You suffered a maritime injury, and all you want to think about is getting better.
 But your health, your family and your livelihood still need to be protected.

-If you’ve been injured while engaged in maritime employment such as working on a vessel, call the Longshore and Harbor Workers’ Compensation Act attorneys of Montagna Klein Camden to discuss your rights to compensation.
+If you’ve been injured while engaged in maritime employment such as working on a vessel, call the Longshore and Harbor Workers’ Compensation Act attorneys of Montagna Klein Camden to discuss your rights to compensation under admiralty law.

 The Longshore and Harbor Workers’ Compensation Act, commonly referred to as the “Longshore Act” or “LHWCA” is a federal statute that provides medical benefits and compensation for longshore workers injured on docks, wharfs, ship terminals, shipyards, piers, and marine ways.